rkirov/blog/content/posts/incremental_computation.md

 manually inserting if-else statements.

-Also having so many memoization calls is certainly an overkill in any practical problem -- we are memoizing an identity function at some point, which would be faster to run -- but the point of pushing a simple example to the extreme is to see all the opportunities for incrementality.
+Also having so many memoization calls is certainly an overkill in any practical problem -- we are memoizing an identity function at some point! -- but the point of pushing a simple example to the extreme is to see all the opportunities for incrementality.

-However, notice that we still do not have incrementality for this flow:
+However, notice that we still have the same problem as the example with manual `if-else` statements, we do not have incrementality for this flow:

 ![Recomputation graph 1](/incr3.png)

 While we can "skip to the end" of the computation, we cannot skip over the purely `x` part of the computation graph, if we know `x` hasn't changed.

-While it is likely achievable with more fancy program rewriting, we will get there by using a different technique - push-based incremental computation.
+It is likely achievable with more fancy program rewriting, we will get there by using a different technique - push-based incremental computation.

 ## Push vs Pull in Incremental Computation